Alcheri/My-Limnoria-Plugins/Weather/README.md

 * /msg yourbot `config plugins.Weather.googlemapsAPI [your_key_here]`
 * /msg yourbot `config channel #channel plugins.Weather.enable True or False` (On or Off)

+Run the following from the plugins/Weather folder:\
+`pip install --upgrade -r requirements.txt`

 **Note:** [prefix] may be set via `config reply.whenAddressedBy.chars`

 ## Using